Sophie Ndaba

-Sophie Lichaba (born 29 June 1973), née Mphasane, formerly Sophie Ndaba, is a South African actress.
+Sophie Lichaba (née Mphasane, formerly Ndaba; born 29 June 1973), is a South African actress.
 She played Queen Moroka in the soap Generations.
-In 2016, she was guest judge in the final Miss South Africa 2016 beauty pageant.
+In 2016, she was a guest judge in the final Miss South Africa 2016 beauty pageant.

 Education

 She completed high school in Zimbabwe, after which she pursued her modeling career.
 Her mother sent her to an orphanage in Eastlea, Harare, Zimbabwe so she could get a better education than what was available in apartheid South Africa.

 Personal life

 Lichaba's father, Solly Mphasane, died in 2016.
 She suffers from diabetes.
 With her former husband, Themba Ndaba, she has two children, Rudo and Lwandle.
 She adopted her niece, Shallon Ndaba, following the death of her sister, Tiny Mphasane.
 She married Max Lichaba in 2017.
 In late 2018, Lichaba was the victim of a rumour, which claimed that she had died.